 This is in spite of booming remittances

 Remittances from Mexicans working in the US represent 4% of Mexican GDP, and are a lifeboat for many families.
-Uncle Juan in Oakland is more of a safety net than the Mexican government.
-It also demonstrates the hard work of Mexicans in the US, considering the amount of Mexicans did not grow by such an amount proportionally over time.
+Uncle Juan in Oakland provides more of a safety net than the Mexican government does.
+It also demonstrates the industrious work of Mexicans in the US, considering the amount of Mexicans did not grow by such an amount proportionally over time.

 Clearly, Mexicans in the US have been gradually moving up the food chain in terms of income.